 Q8: My son is covered under my plan, but he will be involuntarily dropped from my coverage in the Spring semester because he is turning age 26.
 He is also reducing his credit hours to part-time in the Spring.
 Can he enroll in the Premier Plan in the Spring?

-Answer: If he is taking less than 9 credit hours (Undergraduate) or less than 8 credit hours (Graduate) in the Spring term, he will not meet the eligibility requirements.
+Answer: For Late Enrollment, students must have established eligibility during their applicable Open Enrollment Period (either Fall or Spring) and have remained eligible for the Academic Year.
+If he is taking less than 9 credit hours (Undergraduate) or less than 8 credit hours (Graduate) in the Spring term, he will not meet the eligibility requirements.
 However, you may opt to enroll your son in your employer COBRA Plan.
 Otherwise, he should enroll in the Premier Plan in the Fall.

 Emergency Room Limitation

 Q9 – Emergency Room Limitation: Why was coverage for my Emergency Room visit denied?

 Answer: Charges for Medical Emergency Expenses are covered only when the condition is a true Medical Emergency as defined in the Certificate of Coverage.
 If you have a non-emergent condition that needs to be treated after regular business hours:

 - Contact the on-call Student Health Center physician at 202-444-PAGE for advice; or,